pikatrevino/pikatrevino/README.md

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

+As a cybersecurity professional, I leverage strong communication skills, effective time management, and collaborative teamwork to protect organizations and their people.
+My commitment to upholding the law and safeguarding individuals drives my approach to cybersecurity, ensuring that all efforts are aligned with legal standards and ethical practices.
+By combining these strengths and values, I contribute to robust and resilient cybersecurity strategies that protect against emerging threats.

 ## Objective
 [Provide Objective - Remove this afterwards]]